ccao-data/ccao/README.md

 ##### Data currently included in `ccao`:

+  - `appeal_dict` is a dictionary of appeal reason codes used in CCAO internal systems.
   - `ccao_colors` is a named list of CCAO Comms Department colors, see below for palette
   - `cdu_dict` is a dictionary of CCAO condition-desirability-utility